Reading for progress

 Mari Potter for Unsplash © Solkes

 Fundación Leer: Easy is not easy at all.
 It can be said that the easiest thing is to find teachers committed to changing reality, and willing to work to improve education, as well as the social organizations we work with.
 Everything is always easier in a team.
 Difficult situations are always linked to the social, political, and economic situation of the country.
-Regarding the situation of the teachers, some provinces have fewer classes because there are measures to force the salaries, and the conditions of many public schools are not the best to teach.
+Regarding the situation of the teachers, some provinces have fewer classes because there are measures to force the salaries, and the conditions of many public schools are not the best for teaching.
 The lack of resources in many schools leads teachers to deal with issues that exceed their teaching duties.
 The situation of families in more vulnerable contexts.
 All this causes the programs we implement to be affected and has repercussions on children’s education.

 For this reason, Fundación Leer focuses its strategy on intervening in key and systemic aspects of the literacy process of children from their early childhood and elementary school.